 Al Basrah Al Qadimah Basra, Iraq Travel Guide

 The Mesopotamian Marshes are an UNESCO World Heritage site with ongoing conservation efforts.
-These endeavors contend with climate change and water scarcity.
+These endeavors contend with climate change and shortage of water.

 Waste management infrastructure is developing.
 Recycling facilities are scarce.
 Create less waste and dispose of trash responsibly.
 Carry a reusable water bottle.

 Iraq faces severe water scarcity.
 Climate change, upstream damming, and pollution worsen these problems.
-Be mindful of your water usage.
+Use water wisely.

 Always prioritize privacy.
 Avoid intrusive photography.
 Do not photograph military installations, government buildings, security checkpoints, or uniformed personnel.
 Obtain explicit permission before photographing individuals, especially women and children.
 Use discretion in crowded public spaces.